ConduitNetwork/docs/integration_guides/Clouds/azure/scalesets.rst

 Azure Scale Sets
 ^^^^^^^^^^^^^^^^

-Auto-scaling Azure instances can be done with the native Morpheus scaling service or Azure Scale Sets.
-When using Azure Scale Sets, Morpheus will configure the scale sets and thresholds, but Azure will be responsible for scaling the instances.
-The Instances nodes that are added and removed by Azure will be synced in by Morpheus as the instance scales up and down.
+Auto-scaling Azure instances can be done with the native Conduit scaling service or Azure Scale Sets.
+When using Azure Scale Sets, Conduit will configure the scale sets and thresholds, but Azure will be responsible for scaling the instances.
+The Instances nodes that are added and removed by Azure will be synced in by Conduit as the instance scales up and down.

 ..
 NOTE:: Instances can only be added to Azure Scale Sets at provision time.